It's happy birthday The X Factor this week!

 Matt Cardle beat pop mega-group One Direction to take the series seven crown back in 2010.

-Matt is currently recording his fourth album which is expected to be released later this year and also starred in a hit musical called Memphis.
+Matt released his fourth album in 2018 and also starred in a hit musical called Memphis.

 Series 6 - 2009 Winner: Joe McElderry